opsilonn/Build-Your-Fleet/README.md

 Since I didn't want to make a basis project, like buy some items, or manage a library...
 I made a project where I buy some spaceships.
 Well, it ain't much, but it's honest work.

-There are a ot of unfinished stuff : you can order or add spaceships.
+There are a ot of unfinished stuff : you can't order or add spaceships.
 The login works (I think), but I'm not sure for the creation of User.

+Edit - april / may 2020 : I came back to upgrade this project.
+The organisation of the files was improved, the code is cleaner, and some features were implemented (sign in, edit / delete profile).
+Still, you can't buy spaceships yet...

 ## Authors